Virasat-e-Khalsa

-Virasat-e-Khalsa is a museum of Sikhism, located in the town of Anandpur Sahib, and is close to the Takht Kesgarh Sahib,located in the state of Punjab, India.
+Virasat-e-Khalsa, also known as the Khalsa Heritage Complex, is a mega-museum complex of Sikhism, located in the town of Anandpur Sahib, and is close to the Takht Kesgarh Sahib, located in the state of Punjab, India.
 The museum celebrates 500 years of Sikh history and the 300th anniversary of the birth of Khalsa, based on the scriptures written by the tenth and last of Sikhism's gurus, Guru Gobind Singh.
 Tourists and pilgrims visit.
+It is the most visited Sikh museum.

+Foundation

+The museum was inaugurated on the 550th birth anniversary of Guru Nanak on 25 November 2011.
+It architecture was designed by Moshe Safdie, incorporating both traditional Sikh architectural elements and modernism.

+Sites

+The complex is located on over a hundred acres of land.
+The site consists of two main sections: